 The Metamorphosis EP, the first of their electronic "ambient soundtracks" works, was released in 1999, followed by four records of the same type in quick succession: their fifth album, Perdition City (Music to an Interior Film) in 2000, and three EPs: Silence Teaches You How to Sing and Silencing the Singing, both in 2001, and 2003's A Quick Fix of Melancholy.

 Also that year, Ulver received a commission for a new work from the KulturHuset Tromsø in Norway, in cooperation with the Arctic Opera and Philharmonic Orchestra.
 Entitled Messe I.X-VI.X, it was performed and recorded by the band (with new member Ole Alexander Halstensgård replacing O'Sullivan) with the Tromsø Chamber Orchestra.
 The original recordings underwent post-production work with orchestral arranger Martin Romberg, and were finally released in the fall of 2013.
 Also in 2013, Ulver collaborated on a full-length recording with Sunn 0))); it was released as Terrestrials in February of 2014.
 That same month, the band played a series of shows that consisted "...of partly new and improv-based material, likely to revolve around motifs already familiar to our familiars."
 The following year, they announced that O'Sullivan -- under the nom de plume "12" -- had taken the multi-track tapes of those shows and massively edited them.
-Rygg, Ylwizaker, Sværen, and Anders Møller added new studio material on top during subsequent months.
+Rygg, Ylwizaker, Sværen, and Anders Møller added new studio material to them during subsequent months.
 The full project, titled ATGCLVLSSCAP, was issued in 2016 on House of Mythology.
-In December an original score and soundtrack for the film Riverhead appeared.
-Early the following year, a new studio album entitled The Assassination of Julius Caesar appeared from the label as well. ~ Thom Jurek

 Track List: Bergtatt